 Welcome to the WellSAT 2.0

 *WellSAT 2.0 measures the quality of written policies.
-For information on how to assess wellness policy implementation, click here
+A printable copy of the WellSAT 2.0 is available here.
+For information on how to assess wellness policy implementation, email firstname.lastname@example.org.

 Support for this project was provided by grants from the Robert Wood Johnson Foundation and Rudd Foundation.